The world is a geological marvel, boasting a plethora of unique rock formations shaped by millions of years of natural processes.

 10. Ilheus da Ribeira da Janela | Madeira

 The Ilhéus da Ribeira da Janela are a group of striking rock formations located on the northern coast of Madeira, Portugal.
-Madeira itself is a volcanic island, and its geological history has given rise to numerous unique formations, including on this rugged islet.
+Madeira itself is a volcanic island and its geological history has given rise to numerous unique formations.
+You’ll find them particularly on the northern coast, as well as the nearby island of Porto Santo Island.

 The name ‘Ilhéus da Ribeira da Janela’ translates to ‘Islets of the Janela Stream.’
 The Janela Stream is a nearby waterway that flows into the Atlantic Ocean.

 Among the rock formations are two craggy basalt stacks which rise dramatically from the Atlantic Ocean.
-They are primarily composed of basalt, a type of volcanic rock, and have been sculpted over time by erosion, ocean waves, and weathering processes.
+This type of volcanic rock is primarily composed of basalt that has been sculpted over time by erosion, ocean waves, and weathering processes.
 Along the beach you also find cliffs and caves showcasing the distinct columnar jointing, a common feature of basalt.
+A geologist’s dream location.

 11. Brimham Rocks | England